theimowski/master-thesis/docs/section-paradigms.md

 In his work, Padawitz {{{padawitz2006deductive}}} describes the declarative programming term as *"a combination of functional (or applicative) and relational (or logic) programming"*.
 As it turns out, both functional and logic programming can be thought of sub-paradigms of declarative programming paradigm.
-Before functional programming is discussed in details, other examples of specific and based on declarative approach sub-paradigms (including logic programming) are enlisted together with brief description.
+Before functional programming is discussed in details, other examples of specific and based on declarative approach sub-paradigms (including logic programming) are listed together with brief description.

 ### Logic programming